JonghoLee0/CASPI/README.md

 ## Input
-### Noisy and distorted photon transient cubes
+### Noisy and distorted raw photon transient cubes
-* One dataset for LiDAR applicaiton and another dataset for FLIM application are provided in the folders `Data\LiDAR` and `Data\FLIM`, respectively.
+* Example datasets for LiDAR applicaiton and FLIM application are provided in the folders `Data\LiDAR` and `Data\FLIM`, respectively.

 ### Laser source priors
 * FWHM values of the Gaussian laser pulses are provided in the code for the provided datasets.
-* For the non-Gaussian laser pulses, provide the number of frequency bins of the laser pulse for the parameter `N_sig_f` manually.
+* For the datasets using non-Gaussian laser pulses, provide the number of frequency bins of the laser pulse for the parameter `N_sig_f` manually.

 ### Intensity images (optional)
-* An example intensity image is provided for the LiDAR dataset.
+* An intensity image (`i_map_set`) for the LiDAR dataset is provided.

 ## Output
 * Recovered photon transient cubes are saved in the folder `Data\LiDAR` or `Data\FLIM` according to the application.
-* Depth maps or lifetime images are also saved in the same folder accordingly.
+* Depth maps or lifetime images are saved in the same folder.